kybp/forum/README.md

 author whose posts are the only ones that will show on the index for unauthenticated users, allowing it to double as a blog.
 It primarily consists of a Django API and a Nuxt 3 SPA with server-side rendering.

-There is Terraform code for provision resources in AWS and a GitHub Actions pipeline for deploying whenever things are merged to main.
+There is Terraform code for provisioning resources and a GitHub Actions pipeline for deploying whenever things are merged to main.
+The deploy requires AWS, Cloudflare, and Grafana accounts.

 ## Setup